MasterIV/children-of-orion/data/combat/attack.md

 Each quality level resulting from his check increase the armor by one against this attack.

-**Quality levels:** When the attach is still successful quality levels are determined by taking the differens of the attackes and the defeners checks.
+**Quality levels:** When the attach is still successful quality levels are determined by taking the difference of the attackers and the defenders checks.
 If the target did not defend the base difficulty is taken to determine the quality levels.
 Each quality level increases the damage by one.